floragunncom/search-guard-docs/_docs/demo_installer_artefacts.md

 searchguard.audit.type: internal_elasticsearch
 ```

-The default index name for storing the audit trail is `auditlog6`.
+The default index name for storing the audit trail is `sg6-auditlog-YYYY.MM.dd` which means a daily rolling index is used.
 A complete description how to configure and use Audit Logging can be found [here](auditlogging.md).

 ### REST API access control